awsdocs/amazon-s3-userguide/doc_source/default-bucket-encryption.md

 1. To enable server\-side encryption using an Amazon S3\-managed key, under **Encryption key type**, choose **Amazon S3 key \(SSE\-S3\)**\.

-   For more information about using Amazon S3 server\-side encryption to encrypt your data, see [On the **Set Properties** page, choose the storage class and encryption method to use for the files that you are uploading\.
-You can also add or modify metadata\.
-Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.
+   For more information about using Amazon S3 server\-side encryption to encrypt your data, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.

 1. To enable server\-side encryption using an AWS KMS CMK, follow these steps: